 He’s also still amazed by the coincidence of his volunteer work for Sender’s SeventyK campaign, which aims to raise awareness of—and research funding for—the 70,000 U.S. teens and adults under 40 each year who, like Giuliano, are diagnosed with cancer.
 Their cancers are especially virulent, says Sender, and they react very differently to standard treatments for small children and people over 40.
 But this age group is routinely ignored in studies.

-As Giuliano prepares to bring his electronic billboards to arenas and concert halls of New York City, he still remembers that moment on the beach with Leah.
+As Giuliano prepares to bring his electronic billboards to arenas and concert halls of New York City, he still remembers that moment on the beach.
 “I’ll never be able to express in words my appreciation for Dr. Sender,” he says.
 “Without his friendship and treatment, I would not be here today.
 It sounds stupid, but cancer has been a gift.
 I appreciate life so much more.”